fps/mmcurses/README.md

 # Documentation

-The library is small enough to provide the documentation in the header files in mmcurses/.
+The library is small enough to provide the documentation in the header files in src/mmcurses/ or ($PREFIX/include/mmcurses/ if installed).

 # Building and Installation

+Change into the root of the source distribution and then perform these steps:

 <pre>
 mkdir bld